FLIR/conservator-cli/docs/usage/upload_script.rst

 Pre-requisites
 ^^^^^^^^^^^^^^

- - Please ensure that you have Conservator-CLI installed and configured per the :doc:`installation` guide
+ - Please ensure that you have Conservator-CLI installed and configured per the :doc:`installation` guide.
+ - Please ensure that you have Python 3.x installed.
  - The upload script requires the ``prettytable`` module; please run ``pip install prettytable`` to install it.

 Upload Configs